US once again vetoes Security Council resolution demanding immediate Gaza ceasefire, hostage release

 Last week, the U.N.
 General Assembly voted overwhelmingly to support a two-state solution to the Israel-Palestinian conflict and urged Israel to commit to a Palestinian state.

-Expectations for a U.S. veto of the resolution Thursday comes as about half of Americans say the Israeli military response in the Gaza Strip has "gone too far," according to the survey from The Associated Press-NORC Center for Public Affairs Research.
+The U.S. veto of the resolution comes as about half of Americans say the Israeli military response in the Gaza Strip has "gone too far," according to the survey from The Associated Press-NORC Center for Public Affairs Research.
 That's up from November 2023, when 40% said Israel's military action had gone too far.

 But at the same time, Americans overall, particularly Republicans, are less likely to say that negotiating a ceasefire should be a high priority for the U.S. government than they were just a few months ago when the U.S. was holding ceasefire talks with Hamas.